The foods we eat affect our well-being.

 Save time at home.

-Divide your snack foods (crackers, nuts, dried fruit) into individual, ready-to-eat servings.
+Divide your snack foods (crackers, nuts) into individual, ready-to-eat servings.

 - Be careful with nuts and seeds.
 They’re tasty and it’s easy to over-do it.
-Buy raw or dry roasted nuts, rather than those roasted in oil.
+Buy raw or dry roasted nuts without added salt, rather than those roasted in oil.

 Prepare your produce.

-Wash and cut some of your fruits and vegetables so they’re ready for snacking.
+Wash and cut some of your vegetables and fruit so they’re ready for snacking.

 - Celery, cucumber, carrots, peppers, grape tomatoes, and snap peas are great on their own or with a low-fat dip, hummus, peanut butter, or salsa.